 In addition to water storage for future generations, the project will include various environmental and wildlife habitat features.
 Larimer County will manage day use recreation on both Chimney Hollow Reservoir and the county-owned adjacent Chimney Hollow Open Space.
 To garner public feedback for recreational opportunities, Larimer County will embark on a public process to develop a comprehensive plan two years prior to reservoir completion.

 The project has been approved by the U. S. Bureau of Reclamation, U.S. Army Corps of Engineers, Grand County, Colorado Parks and Wildlife and endorsed by former Gov. John Hickenlooper.
 It also has support from several environmental groups such as Trout Unlimited.
 It also aligns with the objectives of the Colorado Water Plan, which identifies additional water storage among the measures needed to meet the state’s future demands.

-After receiving final approval from the federal government in 2017, preconstruction work began in December 2019 and will include non-site disturbing activities such as submittal development and review, obtaining construction permits, obtaining third party utility agreements, value engineering workshops, risk workshops, and other partnering activities between the Municipal Subdistrict and Barnard Construction, the construction firm hired for the project.
-Onsite construction is scheduled to start in 2021, and is expected to last four years.
+After receiving final approval from the federal government in 2017, preconstruction work began in December 2019 and included non-site disturbing activities such as submittal development and review, obtaining construction permits and third party utility agreements, value engineering workshops, risk workshops, and other partnering activities between the Municipal Subdistrict and Barnard Construction, the construction firm hired for the project.
+Onsite construction began in August 2021, and is expected to last four years.
 The construction cost is being contracted at $485.4 million.

 Making the Most of our Local Water Supplies

 This project will utilize the water rights associated with the existing Windy Gap Project, which has been delivering water since 1985.
 Once built, Chimney Hollow Reservoir will provide the additional storage needed to make the Windy Gap Project a more reliable delivery system for the local residents who currently depend on it, as well as their children and grandchildren.

 A Critical Element in Securing Future Water Supplies